JavaCardOS/MuscleCard-Applet/README.md

 # MuscleCard-Applet
-The MUSCLE Applet is capable of generating cryptographic keys on the card, and allows external keys to be inserted onto the card.
-These keys can be used in cryptographic operations, after proper user (or host application) authentication.
+The Muscle Applet is a free implementation of the Cryptographic Card Edge Definition for Java Enabled Smartcards.

 INTRODUCTION
 ========
+It is capable of generating cryptographic keys on the card, and allows external keys to be inserted onto the card.
+These keys can be used in cryptographic operations, after proper user (or host application) authentication.

 This Applet is capable of handling generic objects.

 An object is a sequence of bytes whose meaning is determined by the application.
 The Applet allows a host application to read and/or modify objects’ contents, after proper user (or host application) authentication.